 - For local races in Washington state, visit the website for your county elections department.

 - For other information about Washington State government, including laws, bills, the legislative calendar, finding your voting district and legislators, and more, visit: http://leg.wa.gov

 Other sources of information about candidates and issues include local newspapers, television, libraries, political parties, and campaigns.
 Here’s a selected list of national and local sites to get you started.

 You may be surprised (as I was) to know that there are over two dozen ballot qualified political parties in the United States.
 Except for the Democratic and Republican parties, none are qualified in all 50 states and Washington D.C.
-Here, we list the two major parties and those that appear to be active Washington State based on the activity on their website when we checked for 2016 election information.
+Here, we list the two major parties and those that appear to be active Washington State based on the activity on their website last time we checked.